-Understanding how many hours you work in a year could make a huge difference in stabilizing your work-life balance.
+Understanding how many work hours in a year you actually spend on the job could make a huge difference in balancing your professional and personal life.

 That’s why it’s important to get your hands on data such as annual working time to put things in perspective.